 Later on that day my cousin and his wife took us for a walk to check cherry blossoms along the river near the Imperial Hotel.

 During Hanami (flower viewing), a lot of people picnic under the trees and enjoy the scenery.
 Friends and family bring some food and drinks to get together to relax for the day.
 You have to get to the best spots very early in the day to claim them because there are literally thousands of people along the river.

 Another afternoon, we went to see Osaka Castle.
 We often stop by Osaka Castle because our kids love seeing it.
 Here, the entrance to the Castle.

 We started to see the castle.

 Behind them, it’s the single biggest rock that makes up the castle’s wall.
 Look at how tiny our children are.

 There were lots of tourists because of the cherry blossom season.
 Some people enjoy the gardens but our focus was checking the castle so we continued to walk.
 Osaka Castle is one of Japan’s most popular castle to visit.
 If you are curious about this castle, you can continue reading about it here.

 Now here we are!

-It makes a huge difference when there is cherry blossom tree in front of it.
-We went up to observatory in the central tower.
+It makes a huge difference when there are cherry blossom trees in front of it.
+We went up to the observatory in the central tower.
 Just one picture from the top.

-On the way down to the main entrance to the central tower, we also quickly went through Osaka Castle Meusum (as our kids were too young and impatient to understand the history).
+On the way down to the main entrance to the central tower, we also quickly went through Osaka Castle Museum (as our kids were too young and impatient to understand the history).